Occ. Code 8743700

-The one position in this class is a supervisor responsible for overseeing the Departments armed post, the use and security of lethal weapons; chemical agents; arsenal operations; the K-9 unit, the Warrant and Extradition Unit; and facility package room and visiting room operations.
+The Correctional Security Technical Services Specialist is a supervisor responsible for overseeing the Departments armed post, the use and security of lethal weapons; chemical agents; arsenal operations; the K-9 unit, the Warrant and Extradition Unit; and facility package room and visiting room operations.

-Correctional Services Fire and Safety Coordinator is responsible for ensuring that all Department of Correctional Services facilities are in compliance with all State and Federal regulations.
+Correctional Services Fire and Safety Coordinator is responsible for ensuring that all DOCCS facilities are in compliance with State and Federal regulations.

 Develops and recommends to the Deputy Commissioner for Correctional Facilities standards for the use of deadly and non-deadly force within the Department.

 Ensures Range Compliance.

 Open Competitive: three years of experience in a peace officer position within a state or federal correctional services organization of which two or more years must have involved the provision of training to staff in the area of weapons and chemical agents.

 In addition, candidates must have completed courses equivalent to 200 on-site hours in the use of weapons, including handguns, rifles, and shotguns, their care and maintenance; courses amounting to 60 on-site hours in the use of tear gas or similar chemical agents; and courses involving training of subordinate staff in these areas amounting to at least 40 on-site hours.
 Courses must be certified by either a state or federal government jurisdiction or by the American Correctional Association.

 NOTE: Classification Standards illustrate the nature, extent and scope of duties and responsibilities of the classes they describe.
 Standards cannot and do not include all of the work that might be appropriately performed by a class.
 The minimum qualifications above are those which were required for appointment at the time the Classification Standard was written.
 Please contact the Division of Staffing Services for current information on minimum qualification requirements for appointment or examination.